 Look out for these factors to tell you if it’s time to hand in your resignation:

 You don't feel engaged.

-The office has a negative environment or culture.
+The office has a hostile environment or culture.

 There are no growth opportunities.

 It’s normal to want to upskill, gain new responsibilities and grow within your career.
 If you feel you’ve reached the end of where you can within the company, you may need to look outside for your next big role.
-While company loyalty is a great value, keep an eye out for your own career as well.
+While company loyalty is a great value, keep an eye out for your career.

 Another amazing opportunity comes your way.